This is my complete guide to accounting automation in 2022.

 Gathering input from your clients when it comes to missing information on uncategorized transactions has long been an inefficient process for accountants.

-These mundane tasks are being automated today, however.
+These repetitive tasks are being automated through several apps today:

-First, Uncat is an app that lets you send a link to your clients with all uncategorized transactions in QuickBooks Online and lets them proceed with the info directly on their screen (ie. no spreadsheets required).
+Uncat lets you send a link to your clients with all uncategorized transactions in QuickBooks Online and lets them proceed with the info directly on their screen (ie. no spreadsheets required).

 Here’s Kate from Bookkeeping Sidehustle getting a tour of the app:

-Also worth evaluating is Client Hub, which is a popular practice management app, which in addition to tracking tasks and collaborating with your accounting team, can also handle pulling uncategorized transactions in from QBO and set them as client tasks for them to assist with:
+And then you have Keeper and Client Hub, which are popular practice management apps, which in addition to tracking tasks and collaborating with your accounting team, can also handle pulling uncategorized transactions in from QBO and set them as client tasks for them to assist with:

 11) Cash Flow Forecasting